 Contact info of the person who submits the report and the date submitted.

-- Description of the project’s major goals and objectives, and how each was accomplished.
+A description of the project’s goals and objectives, and if/how each was accomplished.

-- Description of the long-term implications of the project and next steps.
+Description of your project’s long-term implications and next steps.

-- Meaningful experiences/stories from the project that illustrates its impact/accomplishments.
-Additionally, include copies of published reports, journal articles, popular media articles, etc. if applicable.
+Copies of published reports, journal articles, popular media articles, etc., if applicable.

-- If possible, include photographs that describe the project.
+Photographs that depict your project.
 Please number photographs and include appropriate captions for each which detail basic information about the activity, animal or habitat in the photo, the picture’s significance, any people in the picture, and the photographer’s name (for photo credit).

 Information provided in reports may be posted on Wildlife Acoustics' website.
-If requested, Wildlife Acoustics will delay posting project summaries to keep research confidential until official publication.
+If requested in your grant application, Wildlife Acoustics will delay posting project summaries to keep research confidential until official publication.